© 1999-2008

 Harry was a staff announcer at WDRC during the post World War II years.

-PRIOR: WNEW New York, NY
+PRIOR: WNEW New York, NY; WFIL Philadelphia, PA

 AFTER: